 Below is an interesting case of a primary internal resorptive lesion, which expanded and perforated the buccal and palatal aspects of the root.

 45 year old female presents for evaluation of Tooth #08.
-Patient had no chief complaint: lesion was found on rouPreop radiograph1017tine dental examination.
+Patient had no chief complaint: lesion was found on routine dental examination.

 Tooth #08: Hyperresponsive on Cold.
 Slight pain on buccal palpation.
 Periodontal probings are within normal limits.